Nyer00/ExterminiumMod/README.md

 V 0.100.1 - First Release(Planned to be released on March 5, maybe earlier)

 # What is Extermnium?
-It's a content mod(Planned to be really huge) that at the moment adds a few items, some new bosses, new enemies and a lot of other things(Lazy description I know, it will get better within time, trust me)
+It's a content mod(Planned to be really huge) that at the moment adds a few items, some new bosses, new enemies and a lot of other things(Lazy description I know, I will update within time, trust me)

 # Who is working on it?
 Yo, me!
 And... only me